-Individual needs are identified through a trans-disciplinary assessment, conducted while the child attends the school for three days.
-The child is seen by the Educational Psychologist, Speech and Language Therapist and Occupational Therapist and is observed by the class teacher and/or the assessment team in normal school situations (lessons, playtime, lunch etc.).
+Individual needs are identified through a trans-disciplinary assessment, conducted while the child attends the school for a three-day visit.
+Depending on previous assessment, the child may be seen by the Educational Psychologist, Speech and Language Therapist and/ or Occupational Therapist and is observed by the class teacher in normal school situations (lessons, playtime, lunch etc.).
 In trans-disciplinary assessment, professionals pool information to develop a shared understanding and parents are equal partners in the assessment process.
 In trans-disciplinary assessment, the view of the whole child is greater than the sum of the individual assessments (Mortimer, 1997).
-Following assessment an IEP is developed which addresses the child's needs and builds on strengths.

 While the emphasis is on meeting individual needs, it is appreciated that learning occurs in a social situation and that children benefit from interacting with each other and exchanging ideas.
-For this reason, there is a greater emphasis on group work than on one to one sessions with an adult.
+For this reason, there is a greater emphasis on group work than on one-to-one sessions with an adult.

 A feature of the school is that the average stay is two to three years and children may enter in any of the primary school years from Year 2.
-Some pupils with more complex needs, typically with a statement, may stay longer.
+Some pupils with more complex needs, typically with an EHCP, may stay longer.
 Pupils come from a wide variety of schools and no assumptions can be made about prior learning.
 We therefore aim to work from whatever starting point a child has achieved.

 We appreciate that children have different strengths and weaknesses and that learning styles or preferences may vary.
 In particular, dyslexic children may be visual learners.
-Many of our children have a kinesthetic preference and need to move around to learn.
+Many of our children have a kinaesthetic preference and need to move around to learn.
 We consider that children with specific learning difficulties learn best by multi-sensory methods, which target a variety of learning styles.
-We believe that children should be aware of any preferred learning style, but should not be encouraged to learn by one modality exclusively.
+We believe that children should be aware of any preferred learning style but should not be encouraged to learn by one modality exclusively.
 Differing tasks may benefit from particular learning styles and children may be disadvantaged if they have not experienced a variety of ways of learning.